Best 12-Month CD Rates – 5.50% APY (September 2023)

 BMO Harris Logo

-BMO Harris is a bank based out of Chicago with a presence in eight states but they have over 500 branches.
+BMO Bank is a bank based out of Chicago with a presence in eight states but they have over 500 branches.
 They offer a great bank bonus on their accounts but their CDs are very competitive, get 5.25% APY on the 12-month CD.
 Their CDs do have a minimum deposit of $1,000.

 👉 Learn more about this offer